 Section 1: Introduction A. About This Course B. Learning Objectives Section 2: The Meaning Behind Behaviors A. A Different Care Perspective B. Actions and Reactions C. Behavioral Triggers D. Meet Nathan E. Summary Section 3: Response and Interventions A. The Three P’s B. Behavioral Interventions C. Review D. Summary Section 4: Conclusion A. Summary B. Congratulations C. Course Contributors D. Resources E. References

-Jennifer Moore, RN-BC, DNS-CT, CDP started working in the senior care industry in 2000.
-She is a certified Gerontological Nurse, a Director of Nursing Services – Certified, and a Certified Dementia Practitioner.
+Jennifer Moore, RN-BC, DNS-CT, CDP, WCC started working in the senior care industry in 2000.
+She is a certified Gerontological Nurse, a Director of Nursing Services – Certified, a Certified Dementia Practitioner, and Wound Care Certified.
 She has held positions including MDS Coordinator, Director of Nursing, Medicare Nurse Coordinator, Nurse Consultant, Area Manager, and Director of Quality Assurance.
 Her overall responsibility within each of these positions was to ensure residents received the highest quality of care.
 This included active participation in quality improvement initiatives, review of clinical records to identify areas of weakness, corroboration with the medical director to institute policies and procedures for resident care, and staff education/training.
 Additionally, she was responsible for maintaining an effective compliance program under a Quality of Care Corporate Integrity Agreement with the Office of Inspector General for a period of five years.
 She currently serves as the manager of curriculum design for post-acute care for Relias.
 Within this position, her responsibility is to oversee the development of online training modules for the post-acute care industry.
 She has served as the subject matter expert for courses on re-hospitalization, clinical skill reviews, and various OSHA and regulatory compliance topics.
 In addition, she has presented at various state conferences on mandatory compliance, quality assessment and assurance (QA&A), and quality assurance and performance improvement (QAPI).
-Disclosure: Jennifer Moore, RN-BC, DNS-CT, CDP has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Instructor: Cheryl Swann, RN-BC, BSN, WCC, LNHA
+Disclosure: Jennifer Moore, RN-BC, DNS-CT, CDP, WCC has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Instructor: Cheryl Swann, RN-BC, BSN, WCC, LNHA

 Cheryl Swann, RN-BC, BSN, WCC, LNHA has worked in long-term care for 20 years.
 Mrs. Swann has worked in many positions including Director of Nursing, Medicare Nurse Coordinator and Nursing Home Administrator.
 Cheryl is certified in both Gerontological nursing and wound care.
 In the past, she has assisted in the operations of multiple nursing facilities, including staffing, payroll, public health concerns, family member issues, management of consultant relationships (e.g. pharmacy, dietary, etc.), and as an intermediary between long-term care facilities and doctors.
 Mrs. Swann worked closely with federal monitors and the Office of Inspector General in developing an effective Continuous Quality Improvement and compliance program in her organization.
 Mrs. Swann has presented nationally regarding effective Quality Assurance, Restraint Reduction, Wound Prevention, CMS Five Star Quality Rating System and Developing a Corporate Compliance Program.
 Her expertise includes staff training and development, Quality Assurance and Performance Improvement initiatives, and policy development.
 Disclosure: Cheryl Swann, RN-BC, BSN, WCC, LNHA has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.